JavaScript is required

 After working with Spanish verbs for a while, here's what actually helps:

-Anyway, if you want to practice these Spanish verbs with actual content, Migaku's browser extension lets you look up conjugations and save vocabulary while watching Spanish shows or reading articles.
+Anyway, if you want to practice these Spanish verbs with actual content, Migaku's browser extension and app let you look up conjugations and save vocabulary while watching Spanish shows or reading articles.
 Makes the whole process of learning verbs in context way more practical.
 There's a 10-day free trial if you want to check it out.

 Learn Spanish with Migaku